DIET - EXERCISE - FITNESS For Life

 and your glutes

-suggest that you imagine sitting on your back foot.
-"The trailing leg is
+that you imagine sitting on your back foot.
+"The trailing leg is the one

 · Stand with knees slightly bent, feet shoulder-width apart, holding medium or heavy dumbbells in each hand with weights at sides, elbows slightly bent, palms in and abs tight.